torstenboettjer/sandbox/README.md

 ### Common Tools and Services

 A standard toolset in system engineering is key for long term quality and maintainability for system administrators.
 The [Home-Manager](https://nix-community.github.io/home-manager/) defines user environments that provide the look and feel for an engineers accross Linux machines.
 Administrators rely on homogenous set of tools, regardless where they login.
 Sharing a default home configuration through git enables central departments like purchasing, compliance and technology operation to provide shared services.
-The example [setup script](./setup) deploys a toolset on wither `x86_64-linux` or `aarch64-linux` based Chromebooks.
+The example [setup script](./setup) deploys a toolset on either `x86_64-linux` or `aarch64-linux` based Chromebooks.

 ```sh
 curl -L https://raw.githubusercontent.com/hcops/sandbox/main/setup | sh -s -- <x86_64-linux or aarch64-linux>